openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

 ## Describing Annotation Conversion in Configuration File

-Annotation conversion can be provided in `dataset` section your configuration file to convert annotation in-place before every evaluation.
+Annotation conversion can be provided in `dataset` section of your configuration file to convert annotation in-place before every evaluation.
-Each conversion configuration should contain `converter` field filled selected converter name and provide converter specific parameters (more details in supported converters section).
+Each conversion configuration should contain `converter` field filled with a selected converter name and provide converter specific parameters (more details in supported converters section).
 All paths can be prefixed via command line with `-s, --source` argument.

 You can additionally use optional parameters like:
 * `subsample_size` - Dataset subsample size.
 You can specify the number of ground truth objects or dataset ratio in percentage.
 Please, be careful to use this option, some datasets does not support subsampling.
 You can also specify `subsample_seed` if you want to generate subsample with specific random seed.